TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

         **:bangbang: We are not held reliable if anything breaks on your system.
 Use at your own risk :bangbang:**

-    To get this working you will need to enable terminal access (SSH) and home folders
+    To get this working you will need to enable terminal access (SSH) and home folders.

+    Be sure to delete current running Docker containers related to this guide (ie. *arr apps, download clients), backup settings before you do.

     To enable SSH on your Synology take a look [HERE](#ssh){:target="_blank" rel="noopener noreferrer"}.